microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-02.md

 - Share screen shot of directory structure with coach from Synapse Analytics workspace
 - Validate there are 11 updated records from the City table in the Incremental Landing folder of your data lake.
-- Validate if you can not open the city text file an unauthorized user to show proper security setup in your new data lake storage
+- Validate if you can not open the city text file as an unauthorized user to show proper security setup in your new data lake storage

 ## Learning Resources